Student Handbook

 Vehicles and Parking

-In order to provide a safe and efficient traffic system that ensures maximum vehicle and pedestrian protection, all vehicles operated on the campus by Hendrix College faculty, staff, and students must be registered with the Office of Public Safety.
+To provide a safe and efficient traffic system that ensures maximum vehicle and pedestrian protection, all vehicles operated on the campus by Hendrix College faculty, staff, and students must be registered with the Department of Public Safety.

 Registration

-Temporary registration decals are available from the Office of Public Safety at no charge.
+Temporary registration decals are available from the Department of Public Safety at no charge.
 These decals are to be used by visitors remaining on campus for more than one day and by students or staff using unregistered vehicles on campus for short periods of time.
+Temporary parking permits for visitors must be obtained by the visitor’s sponsor.

 Traffic and Parking Regulations